pkgw/rc-stickynote/README.md

 ## Step 4: Build the RPi OS image

 We build the Raspberry Pi OS image using scripts derived from the [pi-gen][pi-gen] tool used for the official RPi images.
-The forked scrips live in the `semi-pi-gen/` directory.
+The forked scripts live in the `semi-pi-gen/` directory.

 [pi-gen]: https://github.com/RPi-Distro/pi-gen